angelocguerra/ths-st2-modeltraining/README.md

-# ths-st2-modeltraining
+# ths-stx-imagesegmentation
+**THS-STx Image Segmentation Model**

-THS-ST1 Image Segmentation Model Training
+An implementation and recalibration of the YOLOv11 Image Segmentation Model in Jupyter Notebook

+---

+Created by: Angelo Guerra, Shem, Salih